 Have you suffered financial loss in your business due to the pandemic yet your insurer is refusing to payout?
 If you think you have a case, get in touch with our team of business interruption lawyers.
 We can assist you to understand the merits of your insurance claim and advise you on the best way to obtain fair compensation.
-Following our review, we may offer to take on your case on a no win no fee basis such as a Damages Based Agreement (DBA).
+Following a fixed fee review, our solicitors and barristers may offer to take on your case on a no win no fee basis such as a Damages Based Agreement (DBA).

 It is is essential that you seek expert legal advice early in order to prepare your Business Interruption Insurance claim and stand the best chance of success.

 Business interruption insurance covers businesses for loss of income during periods when the business cannot trade as usual due to an unexpected event.

 The aim of BI insurance is to put a business back in the same trading position it was in before the unexpected event occurred.